-An aseptic filling machine is an electromechanical equipment, specifically designed to fill packaging containers while maintaining the sterility throughout the entire process.
+An aseptic filling machine is electromechanical equipment, specifically designed to fill packaging containers while maintaining sterility throughout the entire process.

 Maybe that may seem difficult to understand at the moment.

-Don’t worry; this guide will breakdown this in details shortly.
+Don’t worry; this guide will break down this in detail shortly.

 Depending on the situation, the packaging container may be special boxes, vials, bottles or disposable syringes.